Vendetta300/Certifications-review/MCRTA/README.md

 **Exam Curriculum**

 1. OSINT: Enumerate cloud componets (S3 bukcets, Azure blobs, GitHub repoes)<br />
-2. Use OWASP Top 10 vulnerabilites to exploit application.<br />
+2. Use OWASP Top 10 vulnerabilites to exploit application<br />
-3. Use credentials for further enumeration and findings flags.<br />
+3. Use credentials for further enumeration and finding flags<br />

 As you go through the exam, the flags also have a hitns which can guide you.<br />